openturns/openturns/python/doc/theory/data_analysis/graphical_fitting_test.rst

     View(graph)

-In this second example, the hypothesis of a gaussian distribution seems far less relevant because of the behaviour for small values of :math:`X`.
+In this second example, the hypothesis of a gaussian distribution seems far less relevant because of the behavior for small values of :math:`X`.

 **Kendall plot**